Where are they now? Chelsea’s last 10 Young Player of the Year winners

 But the midfielder failed to live up his potential and was deemed surplus to requirements by Jose Mourinho in 2015.

-He spent four injury-hit years at Brentford before joining Birmingham City on a free transfer in 2019, only for more fitness issues to limit him to just 10 appearances this season.
+He spent four injury-hit years at Brentford before joining Birmingham City on a free transfer in 2019, only for more fitness issues to limit him to just eight league appearances there.
+Nowadays he’s turning out regularly for MK Dons.

 Piazon arrived at Stamford Bridge in 2011 as one of the world’s most sought-after young players and played an integral role in their 2012 FA Youth Cup triumph.